A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Introduction

-In particular, this allows us in \S\ref{sec:crystals} to contemplate the following.
-For any separated morphism $f: X \to Y$ between quasi-compact objects in $\mathsf{dRig}$ and any $n \ge 0$ we can consider the germ $[(X^{\times_Y n+1}, |\Delta_{n+1,f}X|)]$ along the diagonal.
+The theory developed in \S\ref{subsec:germs} and \S\ref{sec:sixfPStk} allows us in \S\ref{sec:stratification} to contemplate the following.
+For any morphism $f: X \to Y$ in $\mathsf{dAfnd}$ and any $n \geqslant 0$ we can consider the germ $(X \subseteq X^{n+1/Y})^\dagger$ along the diagonal.
 Letting $n$ vary, these can be arranged into a simplicial object in $\mathsf{PStk}$, which is in fact an \emph{internal groupoid object}, called the \emph{infinitesimal groupoid} and denoted $\operatorname{Inf}(X/Y)$.
-We define the \emph{relative de Rham stack} of $f$ as the geometric realization
+We define the \emph{stratifying stack} of $f$ as the geometric realization

 where the colimit is taken in $\mathsf{PStk}$.
-When $Y = \operatorname{dSp}(K)$ is the terminal object, we just write $\operatorname{Inf}(X)$ and $X_{dR}$.
-As in \cite[Lecture VIII]{ScholzeSixFunctors}, the idea is that the six-functor formalism for crystals already lives in the six-functor formalism on $\mathsf{PStk}$.
+When $Y = \operatorname{dSp}(K) = *$ is the terminal object, we just write $\operatorname{Inf}(X)$ and $X_{\mathrm{str}}$.
+As in \cite[Lecture VIII]{ScholzeSixFunctors}, the idea is that the six-functor formalism for stratifications already lives in the six-functor formalism on $\mathsf{PStk}$.
 More precisely, we identify a class of \emph{good} morphisms, c.f.
-Definition \ref{defn:goodmorphism}, which is stable under base-change and composition, and is such that $(-)_{dR}$ induces a functor
+Definition \ref{defn:goodmorphism}, which is stable under base-change and composition, and is such that $(-)_{\mathrm{str}}$ induces a functor